Congress misleading Muslim community on CAA: Union Minister

 The arrogant Congress, which thinks that ruling the country is its birth right, cannot accept the phenomenal rise of the BJP and Prime Minister Narendra Modis stature.
 Hence, the Congress is misleading the Muslims community on the issue of CAA.
 But this wont work, he said.
 Rejecting criticism against the law, the Parliamentary Affairs Minister said This (CAA) is inclusive and is in right spirit of Sabka Saath; Sabka Vikas; Sabka Vishwas.
 But the Congress and the Left Parties, TMC and some so-called intellectuals have raised hue and cry over a non-issue."
 Joshi challenged Congress to prove one negative point in the newly-enacted CAA and claimed that none of its leaders, either in the Lok Sabha or Rajya Sabha, could raise any substantial and logical issues over the legislation.

 The minister said anybody from any part of the world can apply for Indian Citizenship which would be taken up for consideration under the existing Indian Citizenship Act of 1955 but not under CAA.
-Singer Adnan Sami, writer Tasleema Nasreen and 500 Muslim families have been given citizenship under the 1955 Act.
-Naturalisation is yet another process through which one can obtain citizenship.
+Singer Adnan Sami and 500 Muslim families have been given citizenship under the 1955 Act.
+Naturalisation was yet another process through which one can obtain citizenship.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)